-- 8. The key messages to note are: - a) Between March 2016 to the present, none of the council's elected or co opted members was found to have breached the code of conduct for members. - b) There have been a few matters referred to the monitoring officer but these have been dealt with informally, although one may be referred for investigation. - c) All councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members.
-Training on monitoring officer issues is scheduled for 5 July 2016. - d) The monitoring officer has continued to be available to give advice to individual members regarding member behaviour and conduct concerns. - e) The systems of internal control administered by the monitoring officer including compliance to the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The council has arrangements in place to ensure compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful i.e. the monitoring officer considers all reports to cabinet, council and committees and is consulted on policy development. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements
+8. The key messages to note are:

+- a) Between June 16 to present, none of the council's elected members was found to have breached the code of conduct for members requiring an investigation or a referral to the Standards Committee. - b) There have been matters referred to the monitoring officer but these have been dealt with informally.
+There is a matter currently outstanding which the Monitoring Officer may refer to investigation. - c) All Councillors are trained in the code of conduct for members as part of the council's training and development programme, as well as the induction process for newly elected members.
+Training on code of conduct last occurred on 5 July 2016.
+Councillors also have had a general training session in May 2018 which referred to the Code of Conduct.
+Democratic Services are arranging a session on this later in the year. - d) The monitoring officer has continued to be available to give advice to individual members regarding member behaviour and conduct concerns.
+Also, advice on possible conflicts. - e) The systems of internal control administered by the monitoring officer including compliance with the code of corporate governance and the council's constitution were adequate and effective during the period of this report. - f) The council has arrangements in place to ensure compliance with relevant laws and regulations, internal policies and procedures and that expenditure is lawful i.e. the monitoring officer considers all reports to cabinet, council and committees and is consulted on policy development.
+It is important that officers or members flag up any concerns at an early stage, ideally before it gets to the report stage. - g) There are standing orders, standing financial regulations and a scheme of delegation for members and officers in place and these are reviewed and updated as appropriate. - h) The council is proactive in raising the standards of ethical conduct among members and staff, including the provision of ethics training and has put in place arrangements for monitoring compliance with standards of conduct across the council including: - i) Code of conduct for local government employment - ii) Code of conduct for members - iii) Protocol for members/officers working arrangements